 Appointment required.
 Most states with open DMVs require an appointment for any in-person service.
 This rule is meant to limit exposure by limiting crowd size.
 It’s also meant to keep wait times reasonable as DMVs work to process all the requests that built up while locations were closed.
 Walk-ins may be denied entry, so double-check with your state DMV before visiting.

 Requiring a symptom screening.
-Kansas is currently requiring all DMV visitors to pass a COVID-19 symptom screening before entering the building.
+Kansas, Florida and many other states currently require all DMV visitors to pass a COVID-19 symptom screening before entering the building.

 Facemasks.
 Even if masks aren’t required state-wide, your local DMV location may require them.